Human Nature (Madonna song): Release and remixes

 In Australia, New Zealand, and most European countries, "Human Nature" was released as the fourth and final single from Bedtime Stories on May 5, 1995.
 In the United States, it was released one month later, on June 6.
 Nine official remixes were made available on August 1.
 Most of them were produced by American DJ Danny Tenaglia, who took the "face crackin' hip-hop jam" of the original and turned it into a "defiant house anthem", as noted by Billboards Larry Flick.

 The first mix, known as "Dance-Radio edit" was noted as being "more hip-hop than house" by Jose F. Promis from AllMusic.
-Promis described the radio edit, which omits the phrase I'm not your bitch/don't hang your shit on me, as repetitive and lacking the "punch" of the original.
-The "I'm Not Your Bitch Mix" replace the verses and chorus with whispered comments, such as I have no regrets, I'm not your bitch, deal with it, and I'm HIV negative, which are sampled over deep house grooves.
+Promis described the radio edit, which omits the phrase "I'm not your bitch/don't hang your shit on me", as repetitive and lacking the "punch" of the original.
+The "I'm Not Your Bitch Mix" replaces the verses and chorus with whispered comments, such as "I have no regrets", "I'm not your bitch", "deal with it", and "I'm HIV negative", which are sampled over deep house grooves.
 The "Love Is the Nature Mix" has "swirling" instrumentation, turning the song into a "late-night, frenetic dance orgy".
-The promo-only "Human Club Mix" has "dark, underground savy synth passages that best match the overall tone [of the original]".
+The promo-only "Human Club Mix" has "dark, underground savvy synth passages that best match the overall tone [of the original]".
 In 2001, the radio edit was included on Madonna's second compilation album, GHV2.
+The Howie Tee remix, was also featured on Madonna's companion extended play Bedtime Stories: The Untold Chapter.